dylnmccfry/bluecat/README.md

 `10.10.10.12,my-hostname2`

 ## add_networks_from_csv.py
 This script will create networks within parent block by using .csv file.
 Currently the supported UDF are VLAN and name.
+Create a .csv file named **import_networks**

-The format is ``<CIDR>,<NAME>,<VLAN>`
+The format is ``CIDR,NAME,VLAN`

 For example: